 Emitting a session-based signal

 Before emitting a session-based signal to existing connections, the producer verifies whether it is allowed to emit the given signal to any authorized party.
 Upon receipt of the signal, the consumer checks whether it has the authorization to accept the given signal.
-If the authorization is based on a security group, the consumer verifies the producer’s membership ACLs for proper authorization.
+The consumer verifies the producer’s manifest for proper authorization.